 3.1 SEQUENCE ANALYSIS OF L-PROLINE CATABOLIC ENZYMES

 The UniProKB database contains a large number of amino acid sequences encoding the proteins needed for L-proline catabolism.
-Table 1 lists the sequences from the four representative species in each of the genera described in detail by Deutch (2025) which were used in this study.
+Table 1 lists the sequences from the four representative species in each of the genera described in detail by Deutch (2025), which were used in this study.
 Most refer to monofunctional proteins but the same sequence is shown for the Arthrobacter/Paenarthrobacter and Corynebacterium species because these bacteria make bifunctional proteins with both PRODH and P5CDH activities.

 The phylogenetic trees created by the UniProtKB Clustal alignment program based on these sequences are shown in Fig. 1.
 Panel A shows the tree for the L-proline dehydrogenase (PRODH) sequences and Panel B shows the tree for the L-Δ1-pyrroline-5-carboxylate dehydrogenase (P5CDH) sequences.
 In these trees, there was a good clustering of the four sequences recovered for each of the seven genera used in the analysis.
 The trees would have been somewhat different if other species or strains in each genus had been used.
 The PRODH tree indicated a close relationship between the Mycobacterium and Streptomyces species, with decreasing relationships to the Arthrobacter/Paenarthrobacter, Corynebacterium, Bacillus, and Staphylococcus species.
 The P5CDH tree indicated a close relationship between the Bacillus and Staphylococcus species, with decreasing relationships to the Arthrobacter/Paenarthrobacter, Corynebacterium, Mycobacterium, and Streptomyces species.
 These trees should be compared to published phylogenetic results based on the16S rRNA sequences of these bacteria and other protein sequences (Gao & Gupta, 2012; Stackebrandt; 2009; Zhang & Lu 2015).
 Those phylogenies also show a close relationship between Streptomyces and Mycobacterium species as examples of high G+C Gram-positive bacteria (Actinobacteria) and between Bacillus and Staphylococcus species as examples of low G+C Gram-positive bacteria (Firmicutes).